 The Surface Area of Water – The surface area of water is directly proportional to the rate of evaporation.

-Wind – Wind help in evaporation by carrying away water vapour, which helps in the formation of more water vapour.
+Wind – Wind helps in evaporation by carrying away water vapor, which helps in the formation of more water vapor.
 Hence, wind speed also affects the rate of evaporation.

 The process through which plants absorb through their roots and then lose the excess water via stomata is known as transpiration.

 This process is similar to perspiration in human beings, preventing plant tissues from overheating when the temperature is high.
 Along with water, plants also gather essential nutrients from the soil.
 These nutrients are then transported to different parts of a plant such as stems and leaves through transpiration.